 In the beautiful city of Pokhara, there are four official Tibetan Settlement Camps.
 These camps were built for the thousands of Tibetan refugees who came to Nepal after the Chinese takeover of Tibet.
-These refugees make the beautiful handmade Jewellery, trinkets, carvings, and carpets which they sell to the visitors.
-They do so inorder the show the beauty of Tibet among the visitors and also to earn some money.
-They utilize the money for the honor of the camps and their livings.
+These refugees make beautiful handmade Jewellery, trinkets, carvings, and carpets, which they sell to the visitors.
+They do so to show the beauty of Tibet to the visitors and earn some money.
+They utilize the money for the honor of the camps and their living.
 Tibetan Refugee Camp in Pokhara is a popular place where several visitors come to buy souvenirs.

-In Nepal there are altogether 12 Tibetan Settlement Camps, Among 12, 8 of the camps are in Kathmandu and 4 in Pokhara.
+In Nepal, there are altogether 12 Tibetan Settlement Camps; among 12, 8 of the camps are in Kathmandu and 4 in Pokhara.
 Tashi Ling, Tashi Palkhel, Jampaling, and Paljorling are the four Tibetan Settlement Camps in Pokhara.
-Apart from these camps, there are other several camps in the surrounding hillside from Pokhara.
+Apart from these camps, several other centers are on the surrounding hillside from Pokhara.
 This is the ideal place to learn about and help Tibetan refugees.
-You should not miss this place during your Pokhara Valley Tour.
+It would help if you did not miss this place during your Pokhara Valley Tour.

 Four Tibetan Settlements in Pokhara

 Tashi Palkhel was established in 1962.
-Tashi Palkhiel is the largest settlement which is in the northern suburbs of Pokhara.
-Due to its closeness to the city is quite more popular than others.
+Tashi Palkhiel is the largest settlement in the northern suburbs of Pokhara.
+Due to its closeness to the city, it is immensely more popular than others.
 It is the most frequently visited Tibetan Camp in Pokhara.
-The prayer flags fluttering in the cool breeze in the valley, it intuitively gives you the feeling like you’re in Tibet.
-The home of more than 200 monks, Jangchub Choeling Gompa in the middle of the village is another attraction of this place.
-During Tibetan New Year (January/February) you can enjoy the masked dances and other colorful celebrations.
-From Lakeside of Pokhara within 30min of drive, you can reach to Tashi Palkhel.
-Also around 1 hour of walk from Lakeside, you can reach the camp.
+The prayer flags fluttering in the cool breeze in the valley intuitively give you the feeling like you’re in Tibet.
+In the middle of the village, the home of more than 200 monks, Jangchub Choeling Gompa, is another attraction.
+During Tibetan New Year (January/February), you can enjoy the masked dances and other colorful celebrations.
+From Lakeside of Pokhara, within a 30min drive, you can reach Tashi Palkhel.
+Also, around 1 hour of walk from Lakeside, you can get to the camp.

-Tashi Ling is the smaller settlement which is about 3km south of Lakeside.
-You can see the handicraft sellers stalls near the entrance of the camp.
-There is also a small carpet factory and showroom.
+Tashi Ling is a smaller settlement about 3km south of Lakeside.
+You can see the handicraft sellers' stalls near the camp entrance.
+There is also a tiny carpet factory and showroom.

 Paljoring, in the city center near Prithvi Chowk, is the smallest of four settlements in terms of area.
 It was opened in 1972.